oluwaseunarabambi/Ginja-New-Website/README.md

 Toggle between light and dark modes for better readability.
 Click on articles to read their full content.
 Listen to articles using text-to-speech functionality.
+We include Quiz to Application built with React
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Technologies Used**